 - Physiotherapy: Targeted and repeated exercises improve coordination and increase endurance.

 - Medications: Pain relievers and agents to support the cartilage

-- Joint injections (cortisone, hyaluronic acid) against pain and/or to reduce inflammation and lessen joint pain.
+- Joint injections (cortisone, hyaluronic acid, autologous blood) against pain and/or to reduce inflammation and lessen joint pain.

 - Inserts, knee bandages